mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 <!-- TODO: Add the SVTG when ready -->
 **Producer**: Real Time Updater

-The Projection Changes or `pc` informs the listener that a Single View should be updated.
+The Projection Changes or `pc` informs the listener (generally the Single View Creator) that a Single View should be updated.
 This event is created as a result of a strategy execution.
 It is stored on MongoDB and is very similar to the [Single View Trigger Message](#single-view-trigger-message) on Kafka.